-5.8 Clinical Rotations Health and Wellness
+5.7 Clinical Rotations Health and Wellness

-5.8.1 Immunization Record
+5.7.1 Vaccination Record

-It is the responsibility of the student to have completed all immunization requirements/records as required in the CUSOM matriculation agreement.
+It is the responsibility of the student to have completed all vaccination requirements/records as required in the CUSOM matriculation agreement (See Section 3.16.1).
 Failure to do so will jeopardize starting or ongoing participation in clinical rotations.
 The student will also be responsible for keeping their PPDs current according to the guidelines set forth by the CDC (within one (1) year of their last PPD).
 This documentation pertaining to the update must be submitted to the Office of Clinical Affairs prior to the student continuing on their rotation schedule.
-Students who do not comply with this policy will be removed from rotations and any absence for this reason will be considered unexcused and handled according to polices reviewed elsewhere in this Bulletin.
+Inability to participate in required clinical experiences due to noncompliance with CUSOM vaccination policies may result in unexcused absences leading to failure of a course, Academic Performance, Promotion and Standards (APPS) Committee hearing, Academic Probation, Suspension, delay in graduation, or even Dismissal from the program.

-5.8.2 Health Services
+5.7.2 Health Services